datacraft-dsc/starfish-py/docs/source/register_asset_remote_agent.rst

 >>> listing = agent.register_asset(asset, listing_data)

-We can find out what the listing id has been assigned to us by Surfer
+We can find out what the listing id has been assigned to us by remote agent

 >>> print(listing.listing_id)
 a3392ea6f7b7301bb81c4fe58ad0959360d53662ce3a3d35589f9fbd0e276699